Observations from the Road. Stuff I Noticed While Backpacking Around Europe.

 This forced me to call my bank on the other side of the planet and inquire what was going on.
 They were quite happy to explain that just because my debit card had a visa logo on it, all banks didn’t do business with all banks.
 I should just try another bank.

 But, I could just use my credit card anywhere.
 I thanked them for the help and hung up the phone thinking to myself; that would be awesome if I knew what my PIN number was!
 Ugh!!!
 Number 2.

 If you’re going abroad, know the PIN number for your credit card.
 It will save you a bunch of grief, and walking.
 I ended up trying out two more banks before I found one that liked me.
-Got a good walking tour of Tel Aviv in … I guess.
+Got in a good walking tour of Tel Aviv in … I guess.